MarcosDY/lambda-poc/README.md

 This POC is aimed to demonstrate that is possible to consume an X509 SVID persisted in a Secret inside AWS.

-This secrets has a marshaled workload.X509SVIDResponse proto that is pushed from SPIRE Agent, and keep it updated.
+This secrets has a marshaled `workload.X509SVIDResponse` proto added and updated for SPIRE Agent.

 ## Components: